 Everyone is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.

-Lean into your interests:
+1b.
+Lean into your interests

-Activities to explore passion and interests
+Tips to exploring your passion and interests

 - Pay attention to what others routinely praise you for or ask your help on.